 Review The Credit Score Required for a Mortgage

 Most mortgage programs apply a minimum credit score requirement for you to be eligible.
-The minimum score required for a conventional mortgage is 620 to 680, depending on the program, lender and other factors.
-Specifically, the HomeReady Mortgage Program requires a minimum credit score of 620 while other conventional programs require higher scores.
+The minimum score required for a conventional mortgage is 620, depending on the program, lender and other factors.
+Specifically, the HomeReady Mortgage Program requires a minimum credit score of 620 while other conventional programs may require higher scores.

 Additionally, for conventional mortgages, the lower your credit score, the higher the mortgage rate you pay and vice versa.
 The higher your rate, the higher your monthly payment and lower the mortgage amount you can afford.